eclipsesource/tabris-js/doc/layout.md

 - [*percentage*, *offset*]: the distance from the parent's opposing edge in percent of the parent's width plus a fixed offset in pixels
 - "*percentage* *offset*": Same as above, but as space-separated string list instead of array
 - [*widget*, *offset*]: the distance from the given widget's opposing edge in pixel
 - "*widget* *offset*": Same as above, but as space-separated string list instead of array.
-Since this is a string the widget can be a selector or `"prev()"`, but not a direct reference.
+Since this is a string the widget can be a selector or a symbolic widget reference like `"prev()"` or `"next()"`, but not a direct reference.

 All **percentages** are provided as strings with a percent suffix, e.g. `"50%"`.

-**References to other widgets** can be given as a variable, a [selector string](selector.md) (filtering all siblings of the widget), or the symbolic reference `"prev()"` (used to refer to the preceding sibling).
+**References to other widgets** can be given as a variable, a [selector string](selector.md) (filtering all siblings of the widget), or a symbolic reference like `"prev()"` and `"next()"`.
 Widget references are resolved dynamically, that is, if a referenced widget is added or removed later, the layout will adjust.
 When a widget reference does not match any of the current siblings, it will be treated like an offset of zero.

 ### centerX